binkley/basilisk/README.md

 ### Spring-injected tests

-Most of the Spring testing annotations include `@ExtendsWith(SpringExtension.class)` for you through the magic of Spring meta-annotations (one exception is `@JsonTest`).
+Most of the Spring Boot testing annotations include `@ExtendsWith(SpringExtension.class)` for you through the magic of Spring meta-annotations (one exception is `@JsonTest`).